-Districts must establish a clear vision for how quality instruction will lead to improved outcomes for English language learners.
-The following elements comprise the Council's vision and Theory of Action for raising ELL achievement by acknowledging and respecting both the learners and the educators who serve them.
+Districts must establish a clear vision for how quality instruction will lead to improved outcomes for English Language Learners.
+The following elements comprise the Council's vision and theory of action for raising ELL achievement by acknowledging and respecting both the learners and the educators who serve them.

-• High Expectations.
-ELLs are capable of engaging in complex thinking, reading, and engaging with complex text (reading and writing).
-When educators know and expect that ELLs will perform at high levels, they

-High expectations-all English learners can achieve at high levels and graduate ready for college and career.
+High expectations.
+ELLs are capable of engaging in complex thinking and engaging with complex text (reading and writing).
+When educators know and expect that ELLs will perform at high levels, they will work to High expectations-all English learners can achieve at high levels and graduate ready for college and career.

-Asset based-students' home language and cultures are tremendous assets that add value.
+Asset based-students' home languages and cultures are tremendous assets that add value.